csc572-spring2025/spotify-analyzer/README.md

 - Make sure you put `http://127.0.0.1:3000` as the recall address in the Spotify Developer App that you have created.
 - The nextauth_secret is a `32-digit base64 string`, that is randomly generated in the third line of code above.

-2. Run the development server (install node.js using `npm install` if needed)
+2. Run the development server (install node.js and chart.js using `npm install` if needed)

 Start the server by running